International Car Shipping Cost Calculator for Quick, Easy Quotes

 - Getting it moved according to your schedule

-If you need it to be delivered fast or approach a company at the last minute, expect to pay more.
-Some companies have set base expenses based on the advance notice they receive from clients, much like sending mail at the post office (within 1-2 days/weeks/months, etc.).
+If you need it delivered fast or approach a company at the last minute, expect to pay more.
+Some companies set base expenses based on the advance notice they receive from clients, much like sending mail at the post office (within 1-2 days/weeks/months, etc.).

 If you want a more attractive price quote, consider giving the firm a larger time frame.